 Office Hours: 9:00 a.m.-5:00 p.m.
 Monday-Friday

-Since the start of COVID-19 pandemic, the Centre County Historical Society is committed to following government and public health guidance to keep our staff and our visitors safe.
-This page will be updated as needed.
-Thank you for your patience and support!
+Since the start of COVID-19 pandemic, the Centre County Historical Society has been committed to following public health guidance to keep our staff and our visitors safe.
+Even though restrictions have been lifted, we offer a few tips to keep everyone healthy:

 - Hand sanitizer will be readily available and encouraged upon entering.

-- Public areas in the Mansion and restrooms will be cleaned beyond normal cleaning schedules.
+- Public areas in the Mansion and restrooms will be cleaned daily.

 Garden & Grounds Hours: Dawn to dusk, the gardens and walking paths at the Mansion and Furnace Stack are open to the public.
 Interpretive signs are found along the trails.

 Boogersburg One-Room Schoolhouse: Grounds open dawn to dusk.
 Tours by appointment during warmer months (March – October).
 (Annual open house occurs each August.
 Check the events calendar for details and the date.)